Grangetown, North Yorkshire: History

 Grangetown had a period of expansion between 1914 and 1939.
 Both the steel companies and the Eston Urban District council built estates from Bolckow Road to and across the new A1085 Trunk Road, with the steel company Bolckow Vaughan expanding their housing under the name of Grangetown Garden Village.
-The population in 1939 was approximately 9,000.
 After the war, council house building was extended and in the 1950s reached Fabian Road.

 The modern centre is on Birchington Avenue, the move in part due to the A66, which built through the area in the 1980s, and ends at a roundabout in the east of Grangetown.
 Victorian terraced-houses, near heavy industry along the River Tees have been replaced with warehouses and depots of lighter industry.
 Some new houses have been built over the years with most of its original Victorian architecture lost.